HarveyEllis/mongodb-atlas-connection-strings/README.md

 - a valid mongodb atlas organisation, the ability to create clusters, and access to an api key

 ## Running the code and tests
 Setup the variables that are relevant to you in `private.tfvars`.
-These include the api keys for mongodb atlas.
+These include the api keys for mongodb atlas, and the org id (for creating a new project for the cluster).
+The values must be added in both `./test/modules/mongodb_atlas_cluster/private.tfvars` and `./test/private.tfvars`.

 Then run:
 ```